-Resources are classified for accounting and reporting purposes based on the absence or existence of donor-imposed restrictions.
+Resources are recorded based on the absence or existence of donor-imposed restrictions.
 Descriptions of the net asset categories follow:

 - Net assets without donor restrictions are free of donor-imposed restrictions.
-Board-designated endowment funds are also included within net assets without donor restrictions. - Net assets with donor restrictions consist of gifts and related earnings that are subject to donor-imposed restrictions or legal stipulations that have not yet been met by actions of the university and/or passage of time as well as gifts and trusts which, by donor restriction, are required to be held in perpetuity.
+Board-designated endowment funds are also included within net assets without donor restrictions. - Net assets with donor restrictions represent net assets that consist of gifts and related earnings that are subject to donor-imposed restrictions or legal stipulations that have not yet been met by actions of the university and/or passage of time as well as gifts and trusts which, by donor restriction, are required to be held in perpetuity.
+Net assets required to be held in perpetuity at June 30, 2020 and 2019, are \$2,365,401 and \$2,283,398, respectively.

 Revenues from sources other than contributions and investment returns are reported as increases in net assets without donor restrictions.
 Contributions are reported as increases in the appropriate category of net assets, except that contributions which impose donor restrictions that are met in the same fiscal year they are received are included in revenues without donor restrictions.
 Gains and investment income that are limited to specific uses by donor-imposed restrictions are reported as increases in net assets without donor restrictions if the restrictions are met in the same reporting period as the gains and income are recognized, except for gains and investment income earned by investment of donor-restricted endowments.
 Such amounts remain in net assets with donor restrictions until appropriated for expenditure.
-When a donor restriction expires due to the passage of time or the university's fulfillment of donor stipulated purpose, net assets are reclassified to net assets without donor restrictions and reported in the Consolidated Statements of Activities as net assets released from restrictions.
-Donor restricted gifts that are to be held in perpetuity are reported in the non-operating section of the Consolidated Statements of Activities.
+When a donor restriction expires due to the passage of time or the university's fulfillment of donor stipulated purpose, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the Consolidated Statements of Activities as net assets released from restrictions.
+Donor restricted gifts that are to be held in perpetuity are reported in the non-operating section of the Consolidated

+Statements of Activities.
 Gifts of long-lived assets with explicit restrictions that specify how the assets are to be used and gifts of cash or other assets that must be used to acquire long-lived assets are reported as restricted support.
 Absent explicit donor stipulations about how long those long-lived assets must be maintained, the university reports expirations of donor restrictions when the donated or acquired long-lived assets are placed in service.
 Expenses are reported as decreases in net assets without donor restrictions.